 KCHA's efforts to increase housing access and deconcentrate poverty - providing housing opportunities in neighborhoods where extremely low-income families are likely priced out of the rental market - will continue in FY 2014.
-Among other tools, the strategic placement of project-based subsidies in low poverty areas of the County helps ensure increased choices in desirable, high-opportunity neighborhoods - providing access to transit centers, good schools, a strong employment base and greater opportunity for advancing the economic self-sufficiency of low income households.
-KCHA's locally designed Project-based Section 8 program has also allowed the agency to (1) increase the supply of transitional and permanent supportive housing aligned with services-helping the region's most at-risk households find safe and secure housing where they can stabilize and integrate into the broader community; (2) deconcentrate units sited in high poverty areas being redeveloped under the HOPE VI program; and (3)

-preserve the regional supply of affordable housing - using project-based vouchers to leverage private sector capital investments to acquire, upgrade and ensure the continued affordability of properties where existing cash flow is insufficient to ensure long-term financial viability.
+Among other tools, the strategic placement of project-based subsidies in low poverty areas of the County helps ensure increased access to desirable, high-opportunity neighborhoods - providing access to transit centers, good schools, a strong employment base and greater opportunity for advancing the economic self-sufficiency of low income households.
+KCHA's locally designed Project-based Section 8 program has also allowed the agency to (1) increase the supply of transitional and permanent supportive housing aligned with services-helping the region's most at-risk households find safe and secure housing where they can stabilize and integrate into the broader community; (2) deconcentrate units sited in high poverty areas being redeveloped under the HOPE VI program; and (3) preserve the regional supply of affordable housing - using project-based vouchers to leverage private sector capital investments to acquire, upgrade and ensure the continued affordability of properties where existing cash flow is insufficient to ensure long-term financial viability.
 The projects currently in the pipeline that are anticipated to execute Section 8 Housing Assistance Payment (HAP) contracts in FY 2014 include:

-Property Name New Vo ed Number of uchers to be ct-Based Description of Proje ect Independence Bridge 24 Permanent Supportive Housing Bellevue Apartments 8 HOPE VI Replacement Housing South Kirkland Transit 8 HOPE VI Replacement H lousing Totem Lake Senior Apartments 8 HOPE VI Replacement H lousing Friends of Youth - Kirkland 2 HOPE VI Replacement H lousing Anticipated Total New Vouchers to be Project-Based 50 • I Number of Project-Based tted at the End of the Fiscal Year Vouchers Lease ed (Number of Project-Based Up or Issued to a Potential End of the Fiscal Year 1925
+Property Name Anticipated Number of New Vouchers to be Project-Based Description of Proj ect Independence Bridge 24 Permanent Supportive H lousing Bellevue Apartments 8 HOPE VI Replacement H lousing South Kirkland Transit 8 HOPE VI Replacement H lousing Totem Lake Senior Apartments 8 HOPE VI Replacement H lousing Friends of Youth - Kirkland 2 HOPE VI Replacement H lousing Anticipated Total New Vouchers to be Project-Based Number of Project-Based ted at the End of the Fiscal Year 2278 Vouchers Leas ed Number of Project-Based Up or Issued to a Potential End of the Fiscal Year 1925